kinnara-digital-studio/kecak-workflow/docs/hashVariable_BeanShell.md

 ***Scope of Use***

--All components within the App.
+- All components within the App.

 ***Sample Attributes***